falkr/ttm4115/pages/deliveries-t3.md

-Delivery T3 consists of two parts, a document and a video.
+# Final System Specification, Code and Demo

-## Document
+## System Specification

 This contains all main parts of the delivery T1 and T2, with improvements as you see need, based on the feedback you received.